This Is How Many Ethereum Are Left To Acquire

 As of mid-2023, approximately 120 million ETH have been created since the Ethereum network went live in 2015.
 This figure will steadily decline thanks to a new burn mechanism baked into the blockchain’s code.
 This new supply function sacrifices a portion of Ethereum gas fees on every transaction to improve gas prices and make the token deflationary.

-Current projections have the total circulating supply of Ethereum dropping below 100 million ETH by 2045.
+Current projections show that the total circulating supply of Ethereum will drop below 100 million ETH by 2045.
 However, Ethereum’s community and developers are constantly looking for ways to improve the protocol, so the supply figures are subject to change at any point.

 Ethereum was originally created as a proof-of-work protocol, where users would need to “mine” blocks to validate new transactions on the blockchain.
-During this period of time, between 5,760-6500 ETH blocks would be mined, equivalent to ~13,000 ETH entering circulation daily.
+During this period, between 5,760 and 6,500 ETH blocks would be mined, equivalent to ~13,000 ETH entering circulation daily.

 When Will The Last Ethereum Be Circulated?

 Unless a major change is made to the Ethereum blockchain’s code, there is an infinite supply – so theoretically the last Ether token will never actually exist.
-Of course, there is the possibility that Ethereum changes drastically between now and then through forks, network upgrades, or new disruptive technology.
+Of course, there is the possibility that Ethereum will change drastically between now and then through forks, network upgrades, or new disruptive technology.

 A study from Coinbase Director of Product Strategy Conor Grogan suggested that about 636,000 ETH are lost – approximately 0.5% of the currency’s total supply.
 This equates to over $1 billion USD.
 The vast majority of this ETH was lost in 2017 during the first major altcoin run due to a technical error in Parity crypto wallets.
 Others have been lost due to smart contract faults and human error sending Ether to burn/incorrect wallet addresses.